 Happy National Pollinator Week!

 Bees, birds, butterflies, bats and beetles all are pollinators and important parts of our ecosystem.
 As a matter of fact, the Indiana State Museum has beehives at three of its locations: Indiana State Museum, Gene Stratton-Porter State Historic Site and Angel Mounds State Historic Site.
+You can see a live feed of the Indiana State Museum bee hives here.

 That’s right, the bees who actually collect nectar and produce honey are female bees.
 Male honey bees are called “drones,” and you can spot them easily in a hive because they are much larger than the worker bees.
 Drones do not make honey or have stingers; their job is to mate with queen bees to help make more bees.